 “They’re being very cagey.
 My concern is that after the election, they’ll again try to sell it.”

 Mr Woodhouse said selling the “prime real estate” to developers carried “a real risk” high rise apartments would be erected on the site, blocking the views of local residents.

-The City of Sydney sought to allay fears selling the Reg Murphy Centre was back on the agenda.
-Instead, a City of Sydney spokesperson said it would soon seek expressions of interest from cultural organisations interested in utilising the space.
+The City of Sydney sought to allay fears that selling the Reg Murphy Centre was back on the agenda, advising that the City would soon seek expressions of interest from cultural organisations interested in utilising the space.

-“The City has no plans to sell this valuable community space,” the spokesperson said.
+“The City has no plans to sell this valuable community space,” said a City spokesperson.

 “Next month, expressions of interest will be sought from theatre companies and producers to take up residence at the Reg Murphy Centre once the Darlinghurst Theatre Company settles into its new quarters at the Eternity Playhouse.

 “The City consulted with the performing arts sector and audiences … the research found there was demand for small, intimate spaces that cater to independent artists, musical theatre and cabaret, talks and their audiences.”